-MORNING DROP OFF PROCEDURES IN FRONT OF WASHINGTON PRIMARY

-Outside Lane For Cars Continuing Through - Not a Drop Off Lane Middle Lane For Cars Merging Out of Drop Off Lane Could have Few Standard Duran Off Only.
-No Dealine Curb Lane For Student Drop Off Only - No Parking AFTERN NOON PICK UP PROCEDURES IN FRONT OF WASHINGTON PRIMARY FOR K-1 STUDEN AFTERN AFTERN NOON PICK UP PROCEDURES IN FRONT OF WASHINGTON PRIMARY
+MORNING DROP OFF PROCEDURES IN FRONT OF WASHINGTON PRIMARY Outside Lane For Cars Continuing Through - Not a Drop Off Lane Middle Lane For Cars Merging Out of Drop Off Lane Curb Lane For Student Drop Off Only - No Parking AFTERNOON PICK UP PROCEDURES IN FRONT OF WASHINGTON PRIMARY FOR K-1 STUDENTS Outside Lane For Cars to Pick Up Students - Staff will escort student across.
+Curb Lane For Cars to Pick Up Students - Staff will dismiss student to vehicle.